 The other tricky thing with sizing is that although there are great Facebook groups to help with fitting, different photos could make the muzzle look much bigger or smaller.
-If you look through the photos of this review, it’s hard to believe they show the same muzzle so be careful to judge the size based on a few photos. ;)
+If you look through the images in this review, it’s hard to believe they show the same muzzle, so be careful to judge the size based on a few photos. ;)

 Overhead straps are important for additional security to prevent the muzzle from accidentally falling off.
-If the dog is properly conditioned wearing a muzzle, they shouldn’t try getting it off but it could still happen if they get into a fight or play rough with other dogs.
-Generally, this is a bigger risk for short-nosed dogs because they would have an easier time getting the muzzle off while a longer snout would “get stuck” in the muzzle if it is properly adjusted and is the right fit.
+If the dog is appropriately conditioned wearing a muzzle, they shouldn’t try getting it off, but it could still happen if they get into a fight or play rough with other dogs.
+Generally, this is a more significant risk for short-nosed dogs because they would have an easier time getting the muzzle off while a longer snout would “get stuck” in the muzzle if it is properly adjusted and is the right fit.